-Photographers are always in need of ways to organize a plethora of small items such as charging cables, batteries, memory cards, bluetooth remotes, tripod tools and camera cleaning supplies.
-One of my favourite accessory organizers in the past has been the Peak Design Field Pouch, so I was excited to see them launch its bigger brother: The Tech Pouch.
+Photographers always need a way to organize a plethora of small items such as charging cables, batteries, memory cards, Bluetooth remotes, hard drives, tripod tools and camera cleaning supplies.
+One of my favourite accessory organizers in the past has been the Peak Design Field Pouch, so I was excited to see them launch its bigger brother, the Peak Design Tech Pouch.

 - Capacity: 2L

 - Dimensions: 6″ x 9.5″ x 4″ (15 x 24 x 10cm)

 - Colour: Black, Midnight Blue, Bone, Sage, Charcoal.

 - Exterior Fabric: Weatherproof 200D Nylon

 If you prefer to watch a video, I’ve got you covered.
 Don’t forget to subscribe to the channel, and please give the video a thumbs up if you find it useful, it really helps us out.